cecileledizes/Internal-Tides/README.md

 ```

 ## Description
-Using Oceananigans, creates a 3D simulation of internal tides with modifiable parameters.
+Using Oceananigans, creates 3D simulations of internal tides with modifiable parameters.

+## Details
 In the "src" folder, the `NAME_sim.jl` files contain functions which return the appropriate simulation.
-To run the simulations, run the `run_NAME_sim.jl` files using the corresponding `NAME.sh` scripts in the "jobscripts" folder.
+To run the simulations, run the corresponding `NAME.sh` scripts in a terminal.
 Unlike the other files, the jobscripts are written with shell script.
 There is a version of the simulation using the HydrostaticFreeSurfaceModel (called `base_sim.jl`), and a version using the Nonhydrostatic Model (`nonhydrostatic_sim.jl`).
 Barring some necessary modifications due to differences between the models, the two have the same code.
 Additionally, there is a nondimensional HydrostaticFreeSurfaceModel simulation which has a separate set of nondimensional parameters (`nondim_sim.jl`).

 In the "src" folder, the "functions" subfolder contains functions which produce relevant or potentially relevant forcings, closures, grid spacings, ocean bottom topographies, and simulation parameters to modify the simulations with.
 Each function returns a `NamedTuple`.
 Can add to or modify this `NamedTuple` to modify or define more forcings, closures, parameters, etc. As an example, the `forcings.jl` file contains the `create_forcings(f, sp::NamedTuple)` function which returns `forcings = (; u_forcing = forcing, damping = damping)` when called.